 But most of all, the “Hope-Watson-Boxer war” was a struggle for control over Jamaica’s art narratives and hierarchies, waged between three of the “big men” of the Jamaican art world, who were trying to negotiate their own positions of supremacy.
 It was about who was the ultimate authority on Jamaican art, and its chief gatekeeper, and about which artists warranted the top positions in the national art canon.
-This struggle was negotiated with the currencies of professional expertise, educational qualifications, social status and access, national origin and personal identity, political affiliation, and institutional power, mixed with significant doses of personal arrogance.
+This struggle was negotiated with the currencies of professional expertise, educational qualifications, social status and access, national origin, race and personal identity, political affiliation, and institutional power, mixed with significant doses of personal arrogance.
 To put it plainly, and at its worst, it was about turf, status and power.

 The Intuitives question was not the only bone of contention between Hope and Boxer and there were other public skirmishes that substantiate that asserting expertise was a critical part of the ongoing “kas-kas.”
 One such was a fight about the correct form of a Pietà, a formalized representation of the Virgin Mary and the body of the dead Christ frequently seen in late Medieval and Renaissance tradition art in Europe.
 Hope claimed that a Pietà was only a Pietà when the body was lying in the Virgin’s lap, while Boxer rightly retorted that there were quite a few noted exceptions, in which the body of Christ was otherwise positioned.
 Hope was no match to Boxer when it came to art-historical connoisseurship.